Radon Implicit Field Transform (RIFT): Learning Scenes from Radar Signals: Conclusions and Future Works

 \section{Conclusions and Future Works}

-In this paper, we introduced the Radon Implicit Field Transform (RIFT) workflow, which integrates an INR with a traditional forward model for radar signals to reconstruct scenes from radar data.
+In this paper, we introduced the Radon Implicit Field Transform (RIFT) workflow, which integrates an INR with a traditional forward model for radar signals to reconstruct scenes only from radar data with no exposure to the real scene structure (as compared to \citep{borts24rf}).
 Compared to traditional inverse models, RIFT achieves superior scene reconstruction across all experiments and enhances interpolation of unseen viewpoints in certain cases, all while utilizing significantly less data.
 These results indicate that RIFT effectively addresses the high cost of data acquisition in SAR problems by reconstructing scenes with reduced data requirements.

 To assess the performance of RIFT-type models, we introduced customized error metrics for reconstruction and unseen viewpoint interpolation.
 The m-SSIM empirically aligns with our visual evaluations.
 However, since RIFT employs a neural network to model scene properties—in contrast to the Kaczmarz-based least square inversion of the forward radar model with well-established convergence properties—it may experience numerical stability issues.
 Consequently, there is one instance where the RIFT model underperforms in unseen viewpoint interpolation.
 As illustrated in Figure \ref{sphere_result_fig}(g), the RIFT model occasionally fails due to convergence to local minima during optimization or vanishing gradients, highlighting the need for further investigation and customized optimization methods.

-Beyond addressing sampling costs, we believe this work lays a cornerstone for research into the representation of INRs in less-explored data modalities.
-INRs show promise in reducing data acquisition costs for a wide range of active sensing problems (ASPs) with well-defined forward models.
+Additionally, data preprocessing techniques like normalization and standardization are not adequate for radar signals because the magnitude after normalization of the 2m cube can differ by orders of magnitude thus undermines the numerical stability.

 To fully realize the potential of RIFT, we require datasets of real-world scenes and corresponding radar signals.
+We reproduce occupancy of simple objects from \citep{AnsysAEDT}, but further investigation of reconstruction from complicated scene is necessary.
 We acknowledge the necessity of continued research into RIFT models to bridge them with real-world radar sensing applications, such as compact high-resolution mapping for autonomous vehicles or robotic navigation.
-The current problem we investigate involves a pair of forward and inverse problems.
-To further solidify the RIFT model, the immediate next step is learning through different radar forward models, such as those provided by commercial finite element simulators, may be necessary.